 When it comes to deploying an application, will the Altiris agent:

-First possibility: "Look at the first IP address 10.x.x.x (which may not be associated to a Package Server) and then, therefore, try to install the application from the Notification Server directly."
+First possibility: "Look at the first IP address 10.x.x.x (which may not be associated with a Package Server) and then, therefore, try to install the application from the Notification Server directly."

 This default scenario changes if the VPN software creates a virtual NIC on the client computer with the desired IP address 198.162.x.x.
 Altiris does not control this process; it has to come from the VPN software.
 If the virtual IP address is created on the client computer and we send an updated configuration while the client is connected to the system, we will use that virtual IP address.
 Next Site Maintenance has to be set up for the Package Server and then the client will download from the Package Server.